 Coffee – Paper Rolls – Hearts – Button

-The background has coffee stained paper.
+Coffee stained paper glued to the card to start.
 The rolls?
-I originally made book pages rolls but they didn’t do anything to inspire me, I chose to look at these first, as I thought they were the hardest to fit into the card.
-I’d just got an Amazon parcel with paper in it, so I used that to make the rolls and they reminded me of logs.
-That was my starting point.
+I originally made book pages rolls but they didn’t do anything to inspire me.i Found some card that worked better.
+Glued these first as they were the hardest to fit into the card.
 Inked with TH Walnut Stain.
-The hearts, Tim Holtz Thinlets, sizzix die.
-I had batch created from my heart project.
+Tim Holtz Thinlets Hearts are amazing to use., These I created months ago batch making from my heart project.

 Pumpkins from Tim Holtz, (pumpkinhead CMS309) stamped and hand touched and shaded.